weiyudaixing/obsidian-tasks/docs/Queries/Filters.md

 ### Status

-- `done` - matches tasks with status types `DONE`, `CANCELLED` and `NON_TASK`
+- `done` - matches tasks with status stages `DONE`, `CANCELLED` and `NON_TASK`
-- `not done` - matches tasks with status types `TODO` and `IN_PROGRESS`
+- `not done` - matches tasks with status stages `TODO` and `IN_PROGRESS`

 > [!info]
-> Prior to Tasks 1.23.0, there was no concept of task status type, and so only the status symbol was used:
+> Prior to Tasks 1.23.0, there was no concept of task status stage, and so only the status symbol was used:
 >
 > - a task with `[ ]` used to count as `not done`
 > - any other character than space used to count as `done`
 >
 > The new behaviour is more flexible and was required to introduce support for in-progress and cancelled tasks.
-If the original behaviour is preferred, you can change the status types of every symbol except `space` to `DONE`.
+If the original behaviour is preferred, you can change the status stages of every symbol except `space` to `DONE`.
 See [[Set up custom statuses|How to set up your custom statuses]].

 Since Tasks 4.2.0, **[[Custom Filters|custom filtering]] by status** is now possible, using `task.isDone`.